kekearif/swiftui-mvvm-coordinator/README.md

 ## Coordinator

 The *coordinator* stores the various view models and coordinators needed for a view in *Published* properties.
 When a coordinator is init with its root view model its events are also bound to various navigation methods that will set the *Published* properties.
+Either delegation or *Combine* can be used for handling events.

 ```swift
 final class Tab2Coordinator: ViewModel {